 A mathematician at heart, Andrea Sellars wanted to become an aeronautical engineer.
-However, before graduating from high school, she spoke with her cousin, a… more »
+However, before graduating from high school, she spoke with her cousin,… more »

 In 2013, the J. Mack Robinson College of Business celebrated its Centennial Year.
 Founded in 1913 as the Georgia Tech Evening School of Commerce, Georgia State’s business school has a long history of graduating business-savvy people who are ready to make an impact in the local community and around the world.